Confluence in. Customer website out.

 No customer login needed

-Customers can read the page without needing a Confluence account.
+Customers can read published content without needing a Confluence account or workspace invitation.

 Less duplicate content

-Your team can keep maintaining the source content in Confluence.
+Your team can keep maintaining the source content in Confluence instead of copying it into another tool.

-Customers see a focused public page, not your internal collaboration workspace.
+Customers see focused, branded website pages rather than your internal collaboration workspace.

 Questions about sharing Confluence pages with customers